 A frequent feature request was backward execution, or to be able to jump back in the execution time-line.
 The solution was to record animation histories in Gato, combined with light-weight players for the animation histories.
 Additionally, this technical solution made both WebGato and the CATBox app feasible.

 Scott Merkling is the main developer of the Gato app and WebGato online system; he was also the maintainer of Gato since 2012 and implemented the support of animation histories in Gato.
 Matt Mitsui implemented an earlier proof of concept of the WebGato online system.
 Alexander Schliep is the original author of Gato and has been directing the development of Gato, WebGato and the CATBox app ever since.

-Scott Merkling participated in the DIMACS REU program with support from NSF award 1263082.
-Matt Mitsui participated in the DIMACS REU program with support from NSF award 1263082.
+Scott Merkling and Matt Mitsui participated in the DIMACS REU program with support from NSF award CCF-1004956.
 The development of Gato, WebGato and the CATBox app was supported by Rutgers.
 The development of Gato was previously supported by the Universität zu Köln, the Max Planck Society and the Fernuniversität Hagen.